opencurve/curve/docs/en/nebd_en.md

 There are few steps for NEBD server/CURVE client's upgrade:

-1. Install the lastest version of CURVE client/NEBD server
+1. Install the latest version of CURVE client/NEBD server
 2. Stop running processes of part2
 3. Restart processes of part2

 In our practice, we use daemon to monitor the processes of part2, and start them if not exist.

-Also, notice that from the stop of processes of part2 to the start of the new ones, only 1 to 5 senconds are required in our test and production environment.
+Also, notice that from the stop of processes of part2 to the start of the new ones, only 1 to 5 seconds are required in our test and production environment.

 #### Structure of Modules